MarcoCarenza/DummyWars/README.md

 ## Current Showcase

-Below is are gif that show the current progress of the game.
+Below are gif that show the current progress of the game.

 # Unit selection, animation and movement